 It’s very overwhelming and there’s a lot of self doubt.
 I’m just fearful in some ways.
 But after talking with Sarah, all of a sudden I have this great fire in my belly and I know I’m doing the right thing.
 And now I can see where I’m going and how I’ll be helping families greatly.”

 Secret women's business

 “I love that Sarah doesn’t pretend to be smarter than you.
 She doesn’t make you feel as though ‘how come you haven’t thought of this, it’s so simple’.
 She just brings out things that you already know that you’ve made far more complicated than they need to be and maybe don’t have the confidence to say/think.

 She’s good at bringing that out and making you feel so much better about being simple, I don’t mean mentally.
 There’s no pomp and “oh I’m such a bloody professional, you have to listen to me”.
 She doesn’t need to be like that, because she works through the answer with you.

 So you almost feel like it was you that gave that answer, but she quietly helps you find it.
-It was actually her working with you to find the answer.
-It’s almost like she knows the answer, but she’s gonna help you work through it so that you understand how to find those answers yourself in the future.
-Which I love, I love that.
+It’s like she knows the answer, but she’s gonna help you work through it so that you understand how to find those answers yourself in the future.

-You feel like they’re always there by your side.
+You feel like she’s always there by your side.
 Which is such a lovely thing to have.

 Sarah just has a natural ability.
-Her line of thinking – it’s not just the business strategy, but it’s also simple and logical and practical.
+Her line of thinking – it’s not just business strategy, it’s also simple and logical and practical.
 Which is far more helpful.
 Particularly for small business.”

 “You can pay all these people, all these amounts of money and they give you advice and then they just clean their hands.
 But Sarah really cares and wants you to be your best, and she wants you to take that advice and action it.
 She takes your hand and walks you through it.”